bredele/lego/Readme.md

 # Lego

+  > Put the fun back into building web applications

 [![Build Status](https://travis-ci.org/bredele/brick.png?branch=master)](https://travis-ci.org/bredele/brick)  [![Selenium Test Status](https://saucelabs.com/buildstatus/bredele)](https://saucelabs.com/u/bredele)
 <!-- Remember where you were young, how simple it was to stack few blocks of Lego to create your dream house? -->

+Lego.js makes it easy to create rich yet maintainable web interfaces by providing a set of composable and extensible components.
+It uses **declarative bindings** and **observers** to sync and update your UI with an underlying data model (or **store**).

+Lego.js has been built with business needs in mind and provides an **architectural pattern** (or lego box) to ease the creation of large scale applications.

 ## Installation